 Most of my patients also benefit from psychotropic medications.
-I have been fortunate enough to help some folks who have even failed other medication regimens.
+I have been fortunate enough to help some clients who have even failed other medication regimens.

 Although I take mental illness very seriously, I do have a sense of humor, and like to use this in concert with you to combat mental health problems.
 A quick example of this is a recent occasion when a married woman complained that her husband, a practicing Buddhist and meditator, continued to verbally harass her.
 I suggested that the next time this happen, she points out that his attitude was not consistent with that of his Holiness the 13th Dalai Llama, face him, grab his hands with her hands, and then chant loudly “Ommm”! this may serve as comic relief and help turn a tense situation into a lighter one.
 We’ll see how this works.

 Therapy does not always accomplish everything you may expect or hope for.
 It requires commitment on both of our parts to do such things as arrive for sessions on time and maintain certain boundaries.
 The good news is that adhering to these commitments tends to make therapy a more effective and pleasant experience for everyone.